Skip to content

 TL;DR

-Home Office civil penalties for employing workers without the right to work more than doubled on 13 February 2024 — from £20,000 to £45,000 for a first breach, and from £30,000 to £60,000 for repeat offences.
-Enforcement visits are unannounced, and the Home Office actively targets sectors with high proportions of migrant workers including construction, hospitality, care, and security.
-This guide explains what triggers a penalty, how to defend against one, and how to prevent it.
+Home Office civil penalties for employing workers without the right to work increased on 13 February 2024 — from £15,000 to £45,000 for a first breach, and from £20,000 to £60,000 for repeat offences.
+Enforcement visits are unannounced, and enforcement may be intelligence-led and sector-focused.
+This guide explains what triggers a penalty, what evidence can support a statutory excuse, and how to reduce missed-check risk.

 What changed on 13 February 2024